awsdocs/amazon-s3-developer-guide/doc_source/analytics-storage-class.md

 **How Much of My Storage did I Retrieve?**

-The Amazon S3 console graphs how much of the storage in the filtered data set has been retrieved for the observation period as shown in the following example\.
+The Amazon S3 console graphs how much of the storage in the filtered data set has been retrieved for the observation period\.

-![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/storage-class-analysis-how-much-retrieved.png)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)

 **What Percentage of My Storage did I Retrieve?**

-The Amazon S3 console also graphs what percentage of the storage in the filtered data set has been retrieved for the observation period as shown in the following example\.
+The Amazon S3 console also graphs what percentage of the storage in the filtered data set has been retrieved for the observation period\.

-![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/storage-class-analysis-percentage-retrieved.png)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)

 As stated earlier in this topic, when you are performing the analysis for infrequently accessed objects, storage class analysis looks at the filtered set of objects grouped together based on the age since they were uploaded to Amazon S3\.
 The storage class analysis uses the following predefined object age groups:
 + Amazon S3 Objects less than 15 days old